Skip to main content

 Adults

-Males feed exclusively on flower nectars (Figure 7) and other plant juices.
-Females also feed on flower nectar for nutrition, but feed on blood of vertebrate animals, which is essential for egg production (Figure 6).
+Males feed exclusively on flower nectars (Figure 7) and other plant fluids.
+Females also feed on flower nectar for nutrition, but feed on blood of vertebrate animals, which is essential for their egg production (Figure 6).
 Females of Coquillettidia perturbans have been reported to bite and feed on the blood of a wide variety of wild and domestic birds and mammals, including chickens, quail, cattle, rabbits, armadillos, raccoons, opossums, and humans (Edman 1971).

 Medical Importance

 Females of Coquillettidia perturbans are vicious biters, capable of penetrating clothing.
 They also are strong fliers, able to travel up to five miles.
-In addition to being a nuisance due to their biting behavior, this mosquito is known to transmit two major arboviruses, West Nile virus and eastern equine encephalomyelitis virus (Darsie and Hutchinson 1990; CDC WNV 2015).
+In addition to being a nuisance due to their biting behavior, this mosquito is known to transmit two major arboviruses, West Nile virus and eastern equine encephalomyelitis virus (Darsie and Hutchinson 1990; CDC WNV 2016).
 Although there are equine vaccines for these viruses, currently there are no vaccines available for humans.
 Protective clothing and mosquito repellent should be used when outdoors to avoid mosquito bites (ENY-671, https://edis.ifas.ufl.edu/publication/IN419).

 Management

 Because larvae and pupae of Coquillettidia and Mansonia mosquitoes do not need to breathe at the water surface, they are difficult to control with conventional larvicides.
-Immature stages can be sampled by pulling up aquatic plants (cattails, sedges, pickerelweed, etc.), washing them in a white pan of water, and examining the sediment and debris for the presence of larvae or pupae (Dame and Fasulo 2002; MMCA 2002).
+Immature stages can be sampled by pulling up aquatic plants (cattails, sedges, pickerelweed, etc.); washing them in a white pan of water; and examining the sediment and debris for the presence of larvae or pupae (Dame and Fasulo 2002; MMCA 2002).
 Cattails (Typha spp.) are native aquatic plants that can exhibit invasive characteristics in disturbed wetlands.
 Because they are the preferred developmental host of Coquillettidia perturbans (Walker), removal of excessive cattail growth (source reduction) often is the only effective and economical long-term method of management.

 Selected References

 Allan SA, Surgeoner GA, Helson BV, Pengelly DH.
 1981.
 Seasonal activity of Mansonia perturbans adults (Diptera: Culicidae) in southwestern Ontario.
-Canadian Entomologist 113: 133-139.
+Canadian Entomologist 113: 13345–139.

 Burkett-Cadena ND.
 2013.
 Mosquitoes of the southeastern United States.
 The University of Alabama Press, Tuscaloosa, Alabama, United States.
 188 pp.